open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 #### Keyword: Rough

-Terrain with the barrier keyword may be moved across at the cost of 1 inch of allowed movement, in addition to the distance travelled, however models may not finish their movement on a barrier.
+Terrain with the rough keyword may be moved across at the cost of 1 inch of allowed movement, in addition to the distance travelled, however models may not finish their movement on rough terrain.

 #### Keyword: Cover